yossis-wis/yossi-y24m07d14-0/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value:    100 .
-- led blinks when:
+- led blinks when:    when pressed, i.e., short or long press.
-- led is constant when:
+- led is constant when:    in menu mode, waiting for module selection.
-- buzzer plays when:
+- buzzer plays when:    end of long press, i.e., upon release.